calyxir/calyx/docs/tools/exp-generator.md

 The `gen_exp.py` file can generate an entire Calyx program for testing purposes.
 The `main` component contains memories `x` (for the input) and `ret` for the result of `e^x`.
-In order to generate an example program with degree `4`, bit width `32`, and `integer bit width` 16:
+In order to generate an example program with degree `4`, bit width `32`, and integer bit width `16`:

 ```
 ./calyx-py/calyx/gen_exp.py -d 4 -w 32 -i 16